louvrmat000/Portfolio/Personal project part 2 results.md

 Still roughtly the same overall percentage as with part 1, exept now it makes way more sense, a cow uses way more as everyone which makes sense considering how many they are and how heavy they are.

-#### KEEP IN MIND THIS IS IF ALL ANIMALS ARE RESTING, it may be way more our breathing rate more than double when we, humans are exercising ####
+#### KEEP IN MIND THIS IS IF ALL ANIMALS ARE RESTING, it may be way more as our breathing rate more than double when we, humans are exercising ####

-I think it is more likely for us to use 2 % as I forgot many animals and probably got something incorrect, if you know what that thing is email me @: Matthieu.louvrier@live.com
+I think it is more likely for us to use 3 % when we include all other species.

 https://www.ptdirect.com/training-design/anatomy-and-physiology/acute-respiratory-responses